Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 the last two frames as the next state to account for flickering sprites.
 Intermediary frames are dropped, the agent never sees them.
 Matching
 \cite{human-level-control-through-deep-rl}, we apply $k = 4$ to all Atari
 tasks.
-However, we get better performance on \ac{NES} tasks using $k = 1$.
+However, we get better performance on \ac{NES} tasks using $k = 1$ due to issues with FCEUX.

 ## Frame Stacking

-To provide the agent an understanding of directionality and velocity of sprites in games, \cite{human-level-control-through-deep-rl} stacks a history of $l$ frames as the current state.
+To provide the agent an understanding of directionality and velocity of sprites in games, \cite{human-level-control-through-deep-rl} stack a history of $l$ frames as the current state.
 It is worth noting that we only keep a history of the frames that the agent reacts to in the stack; the $k - 1$ frames that are skipped with held actions are never seen by the agent.
 Fig.